-Mr. Ocier, 61, is the Chairman of the Board and Director of Premium Leisure Corp., APC Group, Inc., PremiumLeisure and Amusement, Inc. and AbaCore Holdings Corp. and is concurrently one of the Co-Vice Chairpersons of Belle Corporation, and the Vice Chairman of Tagaytay Highlands International Golf Club, Inc. He is the Chairman and President of Pacific Online Systems Corporation, and Chairman, President & Chief Executive Officer of Philippine Global Communications, Inc. He is also the Chairman of Tagaytay Midlands Golf Club, Inc., The Country Club at Tagaytay Highlands, Inc. and The Spa and Lodge, Inc. He sits as Director of Leisure and Resorts World Corporation, Vantage Equities, Philequity Management, Inc. Philequity Funds and Toyota Corporation Batangas.
+Mr. Ocier, 62, is the Chairman of the Board and Director of Premium Leisure Corp., APC Group, Inc., PremiumLeisure and Amusement, Inc. and is concurrently one of the Vice Chairpersons of Belle Corporation, and the Vice Chairman of Tagaytay Highlands International Golf Club, Inc. He is the Chairman and President of Pacific Online Systems Corporation, Chairman of Tagaytay Midlands Golf Club, Inc., The Country Club at Tagaytay Highlands, Inc. and The Spa and Lodge, Inc., and Vice Chairman of Highlands Prime, Inc. He also sits as Chairman and Chief Executive Officer of Philippine Global Communications, Inc., Chairman of Total Gaming and Technologies, Inc., and Director of Leisure and Resorts World Corporation, Vantage Equities, Philequity Management, Inc. Philequity Funds, AbaCore Capital Holdings, Inc. and Toyota Corporation Batangas.